Ways to Know When a Sales Lead is a Good One

 Don’t be intimidated by the sales jargon—qualifying leads is simply the process you go through to figure out if a lead is a good fit and/or likely to book you.
 The good thing is, you are in total control of developing a process for yourself because who you consider to be a qualified lead is unique to your business.
 So, when an inquiry lands in your inbox, your goal is to gather the information you need to make a judgment about whether or not you are a good fit for them.
 What are some of the factors you should be looking at?

-- Their personality in order to make sure that your working relationship will be a successful one
+- Qualify them as an ideal client by taking notes about their personality, aesthetic, and specific needs in order to feel confident that your working relationship with them will be a successful one

 Pro-tip: Always be sure to ask where they found you!
 Often enough, the referral source (your Storefront on The Knot and/or WeddingWire, a past client, a vendor recommendation, etc.) can tell you a lot about them in and of itself.